rule

 Text 27

-The devoted with their minds set on Me not depending [on lusts] are completely peaceful with an equal vision free from possessiveness, false ego, the dualities and greed.
+Devotees with their minds fixed on Me do not depend [on lusts] and are, with an equal minded vision, completely peaceful and free from possessiveness, false ego, dualities and greed.

-My devotees fix their minds on Me and do not depend upon anything material.
-They are always peaceful, endowed with equal vision, and free from possessiveness, false ego, duality and greed.
+The devoted with their minds fixed on Me do not depend [on lusts] and are with an equal minded vision completely peaceful and free from possessiveness, false ego, the dualities and greed.
+(Vedabase)

 Text 28